 Miniseries review: Jane Eyre (1973), directed by Joan Craft, adapted by Robin Chapman

 This five-part miniseries of Jane Eyre was done by the BBC in 1973 and it begins, like it should, at Gateshead.
-She’s trying to read because it’s raining outside so she can’t go for a walk, but then John interrupts.
+Jane is trying to read because it’s raining outside so she can’t go for a walk, but then John interrupts.
 Did I hear it correctly, that one of the Reed daughters says “she flew at Jack”?
 Erm, it’s John, not Jack?
 Either way.

-Jane gets carted off to Lowood, and befriends Helen Burns.
-There’s a scene with a red-haired girl whose hair curls naturally, and it gets cut off by Mr. Brocklehurst who thinks it vain.
+Jane gets carted off to Lowood, where she befriends Helen Burns.
+There’s a scene with a red-haired girl whose hair curls naturally, and it gets cut off by Mr Brocklehurst who thinks it vain.
 Most adaptations seem to blend that girl with Helen Burns, but I do believe this is the way it was in the book: two separate characters.
 Helen, wise little one that she is, dies of course, and Jane grows up to become a teacher and eventually gets over to Thornfield.

 In many ways, it very close to book.
 Not just from scenes and lines being similar or the same, but also some of the gestures described in the book, which I found quite remarkable.
 It’s also one of the rare adaptations that have Blanche Ingram not just wearing white but also having dark hair!
 Adèle also both looks and dresses like she’s described in the book.
 Michael Jayston with his guyliner, however, does not look like Rochester one bit.